aweymo/VRAF_RC/index.md

     content: That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.
-- template: hero-banner-w-image
-  block: hero-2
-  headline: "<strong>Considering</strong>"
-  content: the hurdles encountered in this project<strong> </strong>we were still
-    able to make an exceptional impact in our original mission statement to surface "significant cultural insights" from the collection that would better represent the history of Tacoma's BIPOC community.<br><br>Of the 258 items which were selected to be arranged, digitized and described, 39 represented these communities. <br><br>While this number feels minuscule in comparison with the relative size of the collection, it represents a 60% increase in BIPOC representation from the state of the collection when I began this work in September.<br><br>That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.
-  background_image: ''
-  image:
-    image: ''
-    alt_text: ''
-  cta:
-    enabled: false
-    url: ''
-    button_text: ''
-- template: detail-content
-  block: text-1
-  headline: Impact
-  content: <p><strong>Considering the hurdles encountered in this project, we were
-    still able to make an exceptional impact in our original mission statement to surface "significant cultural insights" from the collection that would better represent the history of Tacoma's BIPOC community.</strong></p>
 - template: 3-column-text
   block: three-column-1
   col_1: